ADD-Faun/Awesome_Battleships_Game/README.md

 Battleships Game is a python terminal game, which runs in Code institute mock terminal Heroku

-Users choose a grid square on the computers board to try and find the computers ships before the computer finds theirs.
-The user can see there ships and where the computer has shot on their grid and can see where they have shot on the computers grid.
+Users choose a grid square on the computers board to try and find the computers ships before the
+<br>computer finds theirs.
+The user can see there ships and where the computer has shot on their grid
+<br>and can see where they have shot on the computers grid.

 ![After entering name](assets/images/battleships_game_opening.png)